 A safety plan is meant to be tailored to your own experience and will look different for everyone depending on what their immediate and future safety concerns are.
 Think about what works for you and what makes you feel empowered in reclaiming your sense of safety and security.
 Your plan may shift over time, but overall, the goal of a safety plan is to make you feel as safe as possible, whatever your current circumstances may be.
 This can be an overwhelming process, so remember to take care of yourself and that it is okay not to have an answer for everything!

 If you would like help with safety planning, PARC can help guide you through the process.
 Our hotline and anonymous chat function can also be used to talk to an advocate about safety planning, but do consider whether your computer or phone are secure!
+You can also fill out our PARC Safety Plan Tool on your own or with a support person if you would prefer.

 For some helpful ideas about safety planning online by website and social media services, we recommend these guides from Heartmob: Social Media Safety Guides.